Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Norway.}

-We combine several sources of administrative Norwegian data.
+We combine several sources of administrative data.
 First, we use the population-wide matched employer-employee registers (Amelding/ATMLTO), which cover all employers, both in the private and public sectors.
-From this data, we construct firm-level average wages and employment.
-Second, we link the employer-employee registers to firms' balance sheet data, where we obtain information on value added.
-Third, we use firm-level data on labor union density and CBA coverage.\footnote{We define labor union density as the share of a firm's workers that are formally members of a labor union.
-We define a firm as being covered by a CBA if the firm or one of its establishments has adopted a sectoral CBA, which was negotiated between a union confederation and an employer association, or if any of the workers in the firm were covered by extensions of wage floors in sectoral CBAs \citep{bhuller_2025}.} Fourth, we link the matched employer-employee data to firm-level customs data to obtain detailed information on international trade.
-We observe firms’ exporting values disaggregated by 8-digit HS product codes and destination country.
+Second, we link the employer-employee registers to firms' balance sheet data.
+Third, we use firm-level data on CBA coverage and labor union density. \footnote{We define a firm as being covered by a CBA if the firm or one of its establishments has adopted a sectoral CBA, which was negotiated between a union confederation and an employer association, or if any of the workers in the firm were covered by a policy-based extension of wage floors in sectoral CBAs.
+We define labor union density as the share of a firm's workers that are formally members of a labor union.} Fourth, we link the matched employer-employee data to customs data to obtain information on international trade, containing exported values at the 8-digit HS product code and destination country level.
 We study private sector firms from 1997 through 2019.

 \paragraph{Colombia.}